-Printing To know that a print is a record of a surface.
+Year 2: Printina To know that a print is a record of a surface.

 To make prints on different types of surfaces.
 To know that patterns and pictures can be made by printing with objects.

 To make a block print and understanding how block printing works.
 To learn about monoprinting and experiment with simple methods of monoprinting.
-To record ideas in a sketch book, Year 1:
+Year 1:

-collage and sculpture

-Animal Art

-To look for pattern in the natural world and art linked to it (animals around the world)

-To use pattern inspiration to create own artwork To use shapes to create observational drawings

-To use light and dark lines using pencil.
+collage and sculpture Animal Art To look for pattern in the natural world and art linked to it (animals around the world) To use pattern inspiration to create own artwork To use shapes to create observational drawings To use light and dark lines using pencil.
 To use clay to create a sculpture (rolling, pinching, squeezing and smoothing to create shapes) To make appropriate choices about colour and, where necessary, colour mix.

-To make choices about appropriate tool (thick or thin brushes, clay tools) To use collage and make decisions about which is the best material to create the pattern and effect desired To reflect on own artwork linked to the learning outcome.
+To make choices about appropriate tool (thick or thin brushes, clay tools) To use collage and make decisions about which is the best material to create the pattern and effect To reflect on own artwork linked to the learning outcome.
 Year 2: